 As we are covering multi-core processors, a more in-depth look at multi-threaded processor performance is certainly warranted - without the limitations of single-threaded applications or component-specific benchmarks.
 In this set of tests, we offer up two different multi-threaded tests: CINEBENCH 9.5 and WinRAR.

 CINEBENCH 9.5 Performance

 CINEBENCH 9.5 is the latest update to this performance suite, which utilizes CINEMA 4D for both CPU and video-based testing.
 We're concentrating on the multi-threaded CPU benchmark, processes a large, detailed image file on-screen, times the overall performance, and displays the results.
-CINEBENCH 2003 was multi-threaded as well, but it simply split the task into equal portions (per logical or physical cores) and let it run.
-CINEBENCH 9.5 upgrades this considerably, and dynamically shifts processing on the fly.
-Therefore, if one core is finished its job, the program automatically segments the remainder, thereby speeding up processing times considerably.
+CINEBENCH 9.5 upgrades on the older 2003 version by dynamically shifting the processing on the fly.
+If one core is finished its job, the program automatically segments the remainder of the image, thereby speeding up processing times considerably.
 Another factor of this change is that it rewards true physical cores, while lowering performance on Hyper-Threaded systems.

 WinRAR 3.62 Performance

 WinRAR is one of the most popular compression programs, and it even includes an internal benchmark program that measures the performance of the RAR compression and decompression algorithm using a demanding worst-case data set.
 This multi-threaded test offers a data throughput rating, and while it does not relate specifically to cache or memory transfers, we have found that the overall throughput numbers do adhere closely to the overall architecture.
 A faster clock speed certainly helps, but the score also ties in closely with memory, cache and CPU performance.